rancher/rancher.github.io/rancher/installing-rancher/installing-server/multi-nodes/index.md

 ### Requirements

+* Nodes to be used in HA setup that meet the single node [requirements]({{site.baseurl}}/rancher/installing-rancher/installing-server/#requirements)
+* MySQL database
-* MySQL database with at least 1 GB RAM and 50 connections per Rancher server node (e.g. A 3 node setup will need to support at least 150 connections)
+    * At least 1 GB RAM
+    * 50 connections per Rancher server node (e.g. A 3 node setup will need to support at least 150 connections)
 * External Load Balancer
-* Nodes to be used in HA setup that meet the single node [requirements]({{site.baseurl}}/rancher/installing-rancher/installing-server/#requirements)

 ### Recommendations for Larger Deployments

+* Each Rancher server node should have a 4 GB or 8 GB heap size, which requires having at least 16 GB to 24 GB of RAM
 * MySQL database should have fast disks
-* Each Rancher server node should have a 4GB or 8 GB heap size, which requires having at least 16 to 24 GB of RAM
+* For true HA, a replicated MySQL database with proper backups is recommended.
+Using Galera and forcing writes to a single node, due to transaction locks, would be an alternative.

 ### Preparing for the High Availability (HA) Setup